(860) 969-1492‬ hello@adhdseta.com

 Master the Art of Breaks

 Trying to power through an 8-hour workday without giving yourself mental breaks is a recipe for burnout, especially with ADHD.
-Our brains need to recharge, so schedule in short, intentional breaks throughout your day.
+Our brains need to recharge, so schedule short, intentional breaks throughout your day.
 A quick walk, a five-minute stretch, or just stepping away from your desk can do wonders for your focus and energy.

 It’s okay to take a breather—actually, it’s essential.